What Do You Need To Know About EV Charging Stations? Electric Vehicles or EVs are...

 And I don’t blame homeowners either.
 It was only recently that building code changed slightly to start requiring performance ratings on doors, so it’s going to take time for that education to filter down to homeowners and buyers.

-But when it comes to performance, there are some basic things your front door must do.
+When it comes to performance, there are some basic things your front door must do.
 The obvious is help keep your house secure by keeping intruders out, so it has to be strong and durable, and it must have a solid frame – you shouldn’t be able to kick it in.
 It should also open and close properly.
 If it’s jamming or sticking, or not locking securely, you need to contact a professional.

 But it’s also really important that your front door stops water from coming in, and air from leaking out.